SandwichGouda/Data/Data.md

 - Multiple Spanning-Tree Protocol is a variant of the Spanning Tree Protocol.
 - It is used at Rezel for their ISP (Internet Service Provider) service

+##### LACP

+- Link Aggregation Control Protocol is a protocol that allows to aggregate several links into one to speed up the transmission.
+- You could think that aggregating two (same speed) links would double the link speed, but in practice, the traffic due to protocol communication implies that you would typically get around 1.5x speed.

 ##### ARP

 ##### Tunnels